JasonMinhas/DataAnalysis/README.md

 ## About me:

 Welcome to my analytics portfolio!
 I am currently working as an Analytics Manager at a media advertising agency but more importantly I am looking to improve my ability to merge technical and analytical skills.
 After graduating with a Bachelors in Business Administration I've made the realization of how useful data analytics can be in making better-informed decisions.
 I've been using online resources to learn Python such as [Dataquest](https://www.dataquest.io/).
-Below you will find my Analytical projects in descending order.
+Below you will find my Analytical projects with my most recent on top!

 Feel free to contact me if you want to talk data or propose new projects.